Rosaire Longelo

-Rosaire Longelo-Mbule (born 20 October 1999) is an English professional footballer who plays for Accrington Stanley as a defender.
+Rosaire Longelo-Mbule (born 20 October 1999) is an English professional footballer who plays as a left back for Salford City.

 Career

 After playing for West Ham United and Newcastle United, Longelo signed with Accrington Stanley in January 2022.
+He was offered a new contract at the end of the 2023–24 season.

+On 12 June 2024, Longelo signed for Swindon Town from 1 July 2024.

+In January 2025 he signed for Salford City.

 Personal life

 Longelo was born in Kinshasa in the Democratic Republic of the Congo, before moving to England as a child.
 Longelo played alongside his brother, Emmanuel, in West Ham's academy.

+Playing style

+Originally a forward, Longelo converted to a left back.